 I believe journalism classes are the perfect place for these lessons.
 While I hope some of my students will choose journalism careers, most will not.
 However, if they learn to be responsible, independent, collaborative, creative and innovative workers, that's a WIN.
 If we all have fun at the same time, that's an even bigger win.

-I am most responsive to email (firstname.lastname@example.org).
+I am most responsive to email (email@example.com).
 Always feel free to remind me if I don't respond right away.
-During school picture season, senior ad season, deadlines, when my email volume is high, I sometime miss messages.
+During school picture season, senior ad season, and deadlines, when my email volume is high, I sometime miss messages.
 I try to answer parent emails dealing with instructional issues within 24 hours on school days.
 If it has been longer than that, feel free to reach out again!